-I began this story in response to readers’ requests to know more of Adam Lawrence, Viscount Stafford, the heir to the Earl of Greenwall.
-Stafford is a likeable rake about Town: Women flock to his masculine charms, and men know envy in his presence.
+I began this story in response to readers’ requests to know more of Adam Lawrence, Viscount Stafford, the heir to the Earl of Greenwall and the hero of this novel.
+Stafford is a like-able rake about Town: Women flock to his masculine charms, and men know envy in his presence.

-Adam Lawrence made an appearance in many of my story lines.
+Adam Lawrence has made an appearance in many of my story lines.
 He is the character who ties several of my stories together for he is the constant.
 For example, Viscount Stafford meets Brantley Fowler and Velvet Aldridge at the infamous Vauxhall Gardens in A Touch of Velvet.
 In A Touch of Grace, Gabriel Crowden, the Marquis of Godown, despises Stafford’s rakish ways, and although Godown knows Lady Anthony as one of his conquests, the marquis objects to the woman also keeping company with Stafford.
-In A Touch of Mercy, Stafford assists Aidan Kimbolt, Viscount Lexford, rescue Mercy Nelson, and he provides Baron John Swenton some much needed advice in A Touch of Honor.
+They often vie for the attentions of the same women in London, and it smarts for Godown to lose to Stafford.
+In A Touch of Mercy, Adam Lawrence assists Aidan Kimbolt, Viscount Lexford, rescue Miss Mercy Nelson, and he provides Baron John Swenton some much needed advice in A Touch of Honor, regarding Swenton’s war with priority and his desire to claim the woman he loves.
+Stafford also makes an appearance in His American Heartsong, the companion novel to the Realm series.
+He visits a house party hosted by Lawrence Lowery, Sir Carter’s older brother.
+In the book, he assists in disguising Lowery’s indiscretion that would destroy the reputation of Arabella Tilney, a respectable, but a bit hoydenish American, who serves as the heroine of the tale.

 In each of these “walk through” roles, my readers’ interest in Adam Lawrence piqued.
 Therefore, the viscount became a major character in my Austenesque novel, The Phantom of Pemberley.
 A cozy mystery set as a sequel to Jane Austen’s Pride and Prejudice, Phantom brings Adam Lawrence and his mistress Cathleen Donnel to the steps of Pemberley.